-Whereas participation in a language club is not mandatory, the student is encouraged to attend in order to improve his or her knowledge of the target culture.
-Extra credit up to 4% is given for participation in a language club, and/or foreign language church.
+Whereas participation in a language club and conversation table is not mandatory, the student is encouraged to attend in order to improve his or her knowledge of the target culture.
+Extra credit up to 6% is given for participation in a language club, conversation table, and/or foreign language church.
 Specific details will be given by the instructor.

-- 4. The Language and Culture Center (LRC 232B & C) is a valuable resource for developing foreign language proficiency. - a.
+- 4. The Language and Cultural Center (LRC 232B & C) is a valuable resource for developing foreign language proficiency. - a.
 The instructor will announce in advance when the regular class session ("lab day") will be held in the Center. - b.
-The student can work on their technology assignments in the Culture Center or do them on his or her own time. - c.
+The student can work on their technology assignments on his or her own time. - c.
 An extra 5 hours need to be spent by the student per semester, on his or her own time, watching videos or using the computers as directed by the instructor.
 These hours must be verified by the lab assistant and the professor will give due dates for these hours and lists of resources available at the beginning of the semester.